OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

-In order to perform these kinds of actions, you need to be logged in in your Metamask wallet with authorized user privileges, i.e. with the account that has granted super privileges by the system administrator.
-In this case the possible action is only one, and it is:
+In order to perform these kinds of actions, you need to be logged in to your Metamask wallet with authorized user privileges, i.e. with the account that has been granted privileges by the system administrator.
+In this case, the possible action is only one, and it is:

     * _Giving a vaccine to a recipient:_

-After logging in as authorized user, locate the "Register vaccine" card.
+After logging in as an authorized user, locate the "Register vaccine" card.
 Then, insert the unique user identifier (following the adopted standard) and subsequently the country code (e.g. "IT", "EN", "DE", etc...) and the vaccine code.
 The vaccine code must be one approved by the central authority, i.e. it has to be some from the set the admin had created.
-If the vaccine code does not exist, the vaccination registration won't be allowed.
+If the vaccine code does not exist, vaccination registration won't be allowed.

 <img width="1303" alt="give vaccine" src="https://github.com/OrdnasselaOttogim/BlockchainProject/assets/71702362/870783f1-6ff9-4c8a-907f-a93c005186c2">